 Your coach should have guidelines about how they expect to work with you, but here are some general ones to get you started:

 A professional coach will have you sign a Coaching Agreement or agree to a Terms of Service before you work together.
 The terms should set expectations about how you’ll work together and protect both of you.
 Always, always, always get your coaching agreement in writing.
 Chances are, your experience with your coach will be smooth sailing.
 But just in case a conflict comes up, having an agreement will make resolving it much easier.

 Your coach will ask you do things.
 As long as they’re legal, do them!
 You may be asked to approach a problem in a new way or do something you’re never tried before.
 Give it a go.
 You’re working with a coach because whatever you’ve tried on your own hasn’t worked, so trust your coach to lead you in a new direction.

 Your coach may ask about your goals, hopes, fears, and actions.
 Coaching only works if you’re honest with your coach.
 If the truth is, “I’m scared to take your advice” or “I didn’t prioritize my career work this week,” then say that.
 Coaches are great about working with you where you are; they can’t properly do their job when they don’t know where that is.

-Your coach will do his best to be sensitive to your needs and situation, but he’s human (as are you), and part of being human is learning how to navigate other humans.
-If he ever does or says anything that doesn’t feel right to you, let him know.
-He may need to adjust how he works with you, but he can only do that with your constructive feedback.
+Your coach will do their best to be sensitive to your needs and situation, but they’re human (as are you), and part of being human is learning how to navigate other humans.
+If they ever does or says anything that doesn’t feel right to you, let them know.
+They may need to adjust how they works with you, but they can only do that with your constructive feedback.

 So that’s it!
 Now you know how to find a career coach.